leoszm/leoszm/README.md

 - 🤵 I'm web developer and Science Computation student.

-- 🔭 I’m currently working at **City Hall of Santo André, SP, BRAZIL**.
+- 🔭 I’m currently working at [City Hall of Santo André, SP, BRAZIL](https://web.santoandre.sp.gov.br).

 - 🤖 I like to learn new things and ideas, technologies and meet new people!